Sedan chair said to have been used in La Paz to convey patients to hospital, 18th or 19th century

 - Object Number:

-- body, brass, body, iron, body, leather, body, wood, cushion, straw, poles, wood, windows, glass
+- body, brass, body, iron, body, leather, body, wood, cushion, straw, poles, wood and windows, glass

 - sedan chair